 RACHEL ABRAMS, SOCIAL MEDIA MANAGER & EVENTS COORDINATOR - Rachel Abrams is the Social Media Manager & Event Coordinator for Hartford Opera Theater.
 As a Mezzo-Soprano, Ms. Abrams has performed with Finger Lakes Opera, Connecticut Lyric Opera, Connecticut Virtuosi Chamber Orchestra, Salt Marsh Opera, Opera Theater of Connecticut, Cambridge Chamber Ensemble, Winter Opera St. Louis, Union Avenue Opera, Hartford Opera Theater, Hartford Independent Chamber Orchestra (HICO) and the Nahant Music Festival.
 She is a dedicated music educator and teaches voice and piano lessons out of her home studio in West Hartford.
 Rachel holds a Master of Music degree from the University of Northern Colorado and a Bachelor of Music degree from San José State University.
-Additionally, she manages social media for the Young Artist Podcast and Beth David Synagogue.
+Additionally, she manages social media for the Young Artist Podcast, Beth David Synagogue, musicians, and creatives.

 Dana holds a Master of Music degree in Early Music Performance from the Longy School of Music of Bard College, where she studied under Laurie Monahan, and Bachelor of Music degrees in Voice and Music Education from the Hartt School of Music, where she studied under Joanna Levy and John Feierabend.
 Among the roles she performed with the Hartt Opera Theater, Dana portrayed “Bluebell Pooder” in the New England premiere of Thomas Pasatieri’s The Hotel Casablanca.
 At Longy, she sang the title role in Henry Purcell’s Dido and Aeneas in Longy’s Early Opera Project, working with period musical style, costume, and gesture.
 Dana is an active teacher of music and voice, holding positions with the Hartt School Community Division, the Foote School, and her private studio.